Updated: Aug 16, 2022

 What's stopping you from quieting your mind?

 12. Don’t let someone else’s urgency be your emergency.
 Most of us are people pleasers.
 We want to help and be useful.
 That can be dangerous in a time of crisis when everyone wants help, but many don’t have the tools to do the work.
 When you are talking to someone stuck, excuse yourself from the call and protect your peace.
 Leaders especially must not be afraid to put more time to address their triggers before being forced to respond to questions or give an opinion.
 In the words of Billy Joel, "we didn’t start the fire.
 It was always burning since the world’s been turning."
-Unless you trained as a firefighter, don’t be pressured to do something outside of your expertise.
+Unless you are trained as a firefighter, don’t be pressured to do something outside of your expertise.
 Why are you feeling this emotion right now?

 13. Contact your mental health partner.
 Everyone needs professional help in dealing with trauma.
 Now is a great time to reach out and ask for support in creating a customized plan to release your stress positively.
 What's keeping you from getting professional help?